Apple

 "So God created man ... male and female created he them."
 (Genesis 1:27, KJV)

 At some point in primordial life, cells split in a new way and we had the sexes.
-And now, we are left with an instinct to merge with the opposite, to allow someone to fill in our crevasses, our empty places.
-To mend the cracked, broken places in someone else.
-To trust that you will be accepted.
+And now, we are left with an instinct to merge with the opposite, to allow someone to fill our empty places, to mend someone else's cracked, broken places.
+To trust that we will be accepted.
 What Eve had in mind?

 Illustration courtesy Art Institute of Chicago.
 Detail from Engraving.
 Albrect Durer.
 1504.
 Clarence Buckingham Collection.